cdstanford/ccf/index.md

 The CCF is registered as a designated fund under the [Philanthropic Ventures Foundation](https://www.venturesfoundation.org/donors/designated-funds/), a 501(c)(3) public charity in the United States, founded in 1991.
 To read more, see [the PVF website](https://www.venturesfoundation.org/).

-CCF would not be possible without the generous support of the Anonymous.
-We are grateful to them and to all of our [donors](donors)!
+CCF would not be possible without the generous support of the Anonymous, Stability AI, and all of our wonderful [donors](donors)!